johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

-1. **OPT-OUT Possibility:** If the resolver already thinks that it knows the transport capabilities of the authoritative nameserver it is about to send a query to it may opt out from DNS transport signaling by including an EDNS(0) "No-OTS" option in the query.
+1. **OPT-OUT Possibility:** If the resolver already thinks that it knows the transport capabilities of the authoritative nameserver it is about to send a query to it may opt out from DNS transport signaling by including an EDNS(0) "No-DTS" option in the query.

-   It is important to be aware that using the No-OTS option consistently will make the resolver blind to any changes in the transport signals, which is clearly not acceptable.
-Hence any use of "No-OTS" should be restricted to only be used within the TTL of an already received and parsed OTS Hint.
+   It is important to be aware that using the No-DTS option consistently will make the resolver blind to any changes in the transport signals, which is clearly not acceptable.
+Hence any use of "No-DTS" should be restricted to only be used within the TTL of an already received and parsed DTS Hint.

 ## 6.2.
 When Receiving Responses